 - Connects to NexSens X2 data logging system via SDI-12 interface

-The RLS non-contact radar level sensor with pulse radar technology is ideal for monitoring in remote areas and applications where conventional measuring systems are not suitable.
-The RLS accurately and efficiently measures surface water level With a non-contact distance range of up to 115 feet above water.
+The OTT RLS is a non-contact radar level sensor with pulse radar technology that is ideal for monitoring in remote areas and applications where conventional measuring systems are unsuitable.
+The RLS accurately and efficiently measures surface water level with a non-contact distance range of up to 115 feet above the water.
 The sensor is IP67 waterproof and has extremely low power consumption, making it ideal for solar-charged monitoring systems.

 The radar level sensor uses a revolutionary level measurement technology, meeting the USGS accuracy requirement of +/-0.01 feet.
 Two antennas are enclosed in a compact housing and transmit pulses toward the water surface.
 The time delay from transmission to receipt is proportional to the distance between the sensor and the water surface.
 A sampling rate of 16 Hz (16 measurements/second) with 20-second averaging minimizes water surface conditions such as waves and turbulence.
 The RLS does not require calibration and is unaffected by air temperature, humidity, flood events, floating debris, or contaminated water.

 - (1) Installation kit - Includes (4) 6x40mm wood screws & (4) plastic plugs

 - (1) Operations manual